rockowitz/ddcui/README.md

 **ddcui** is a graphical user interface for **ddcutil**, implemented using Qt.

-This is early beta level code, and many features are not yet fully implemented, including online help, error reporting, and proper interpretation of certain peculiar VCP features.
+This is early beta level code.
+Many features are not yet fully implemented, including online help, error reporting, and proper interpretation of certain peculiar VCP features.

 For basic instructions on building **ddcui**, see file ***BUILDING.md***.
 Both a CMake ***CMakeLists.txt*** and a Qt ***ddcui.pro*** file are provided.